Boyd Gaming: 2020–present

-On July 13, 2020, Boyd Gaming announced it was laying off at least 25% of its workforce equating to thousands of job losses at its properties nationwide due to the COVID-19 pandemic in the United States.
+In July 2020, Boyd announced it was laying off at least 25% of its workforce equating to thousands of job losses at its properties nationwide due to the COVID-19 pandemic in the United States.

-In March 2022, Boyd Gaming entered into a definitive agreement to acquire Pala Interactive LLC and its subsidiaries for total cash consideration of $170 million.
+In March 2022, Boyd entered into a definitive agreement to acquire Pala Interactive LLC and its subsidiaries for total cash consideration of $170 million.
 In November 2022, it was announced the deal had been completed.
 Pala Interactive LLC is an interactive online gaming company, majority owned by the Pala Band of Mission Indians.

-On September 23, 2025, the company was struck by a cyberattack, in which the hackers succeeded in removing employee records, therein resulting in the filing of five lawsuits within a week, one of which seeks a class-action.
+Between September 5 and 7, 2025, the company was struck by a cyberattack, in which the hackers succeeded in removing employee personal identifying information; five lawsuits were filed within a week, including a class-action.

+Boyd's newest casino, Cadence Crossing, in east Henderson opened in March 2026, replacing its Jokers Wild Casino.